 But what are marsquakes, and why are NASA scientists hunting for them?

 Marsquakes, just like earthquakes, are vibrations that move through the ground.
 But the way these quakes form on the Red Planet may be fundamentally different from how they form on Earth.
 And it turns out that these differences could help scientists better understand what early Earth looked like.

 For the most part, earthquakes on our planet occur because of plate tectonics, the mechanics that occur as the plates that make up Earth's outer shell glide over the mantle, Earth's rocky innards.
 These tectonic plates are constantly moving — roughly between 2 and 4 inches (5 to 10 centimeters) each year, according to Britannica — bumping into and slipping past one another.
 Sometimes, when a plate is moving past another plate, its rough edge gets stuck and stops, while the rest of the plate continues to move.
 Because that part of the plate is stuck, it stores up the energy it would normally use to move, eventually catching up to the rest of the plate and releasing all the energy as seismic waves — causing shaking, according to the U.S. Geological Survey (USGS).

 But Mars doesn't have a fragmented outer shell like Earth does.
 So how does it still have quakes?
 Well, it turns out, other phenomena can also cause these seismic waves, such as the stress of a slightly shrunken surface caused by planetary cooling, the pressure of magma pushing up toward the surface or even meteorite impacts, according to NASA.

 But these vibrations, in comparison to Earth's, are very small.

-"What we're trying to measure are vibrations so small, they're kind of on the scale of an atom," Bruce Banerdt, InSight principal investigator at NASA's Jet Propulsion Laboratory, said during a news conference today (May 3).
+"What we're trying to measure are vibrations so small, they're kind of on the scale of an atom," Bruce Banerdt, InSight principal investigator at NASA's Jet Propulsion Laboratory, said during a news conference on May 3.